ministryofjustice/cla_design/README.md

 The Civil Legal Aid (CLA) tool is a number of interconnected services built by [MOJ Digital Services (MOJDS)](https://mojdigital.blog.gov.uk) to allow someone in need to file a case either digitally or over the phone, and have that case processed  by an operator and if eligible assigned to a specialist provider who will then provide the person with legal aid.

+The CLA call centre handles somewhere around 20,000 calls per month (7.5 average call time) and the operator fields calls from desperate people with problems ranging from imminent homelessness to domestic physical abuse, and therefore needs to concentrate on letting the call progress with as little distraction to the caller (User) while guiding them through the process as quickly and efficiently as possible.

 ## Who is going to use it

 * **The user** who is the member of the public and fills in the form themselves to determine whether or not they are eligible for Civil Legal Aid